 A timeout is the amount of time that an Envoy proxy should wait for replies from a given service, ensuring that services don’t hang around waiting for replies indefinitely and that calls succeed or fail within a predictable timeframe.
-The default timeout for HTTP requests is 15 seconds, which means that if the service doesn’t respond within 15 seconds, the call fails.
+The Envoy timeout for HTTP requests is disabled in Istio by default.

 For some applications and services, Istio’s default timeout might not be appropriate.
 For example, a timeout that is too long could result in excessive latency from waiting for replies from failing services, while a timeout that is too short could result in calls failing unnecessarily while waiting for an operation involving multiple services to return.
 To find and use your optimal timeout settings, Istio lets you easily adjust timeouts dynamically on a per-service basis using virtual services without having to edit your service code.
 Here’s a virtual service that specifies a 10 second timeout for calls to the v1 subset of the ratings service:

 A retry setting specifies the maximum number of times an Envoy proxy attempts to connect to a service if the initial call fails.
 Retries can enhance service availability and application performance by making sure that calls don’t fail permanently because of transient problems such as a temporarily overloaded service or network.
 The interval between retries (25ms+) is variable and determined automatically by Istio, preventing the called service from being overwhelmed with requests.
 The default retry behavior for HTTP requests is to retry twice before returning the error.